A Wizard of Mars: Not seen physically

 Mentioned, though not appearing physically.
 Peach's long-ago prophecy of "Fear death by water" comes true once again for Nita in this book.
-Apparently prophecies can be good more than once, though, Nita laments, there is no sell-by date on any of them, so there is no way to tell if they will.
+Apparently, prophecies can be good more than once, though, Nita laments, there is no sell-by date on any of them, so there is no way to tell if they will.

-The Prophecy
+Prophecy

-The old Mars prophecy is discovered / decoded by Carmela after Nita, Carmela, and S'reee when Carmela makes them (Nita & S'ree) to go to Mars to crash Kit's male bonding trip with Ronan and Darryl which they ride about the Martians' history, and Carmela studying and working out what most of it meant.
-The prophecy is said to named as 'the Red Rede' and is in a form of a poem :
+The Old Mars prophecy is decoded by Carmela after Nita, Carmela, and S'reee, when Carmela makes them (Nita and S'ree) go to Mars to crash Kit's male bonding trip with Ronan and Darryl, during which they discuss the Martians' history, and Carmela studies and works out what most of it meant.
+The prophecy is said to be named 'The Red Rede' and is in the form of a poem: